 9. Do a Final Walk-Through

 Request that your moving crew walk through your house with you before they leave.
-During your walk-through, double-check your belongings for any damage and ensure you know where the movers placed your items.
+During your final walk-through, double-check your belongings for any damage and ensure you know where the movers placed your items.
 Check that they’ve reassembled your furniture and cleaned up any trash or debris.
 The movers may give you a bill of lading during this time, which is a shipment receipt.
 Review it before you sign off to make sure they’ve delivered everything to you.

-Creating a moving checklist for your delivery day is one way to stay organized and reduce stress, but there are other actions you can take to ensure a smooth, worry-free move.
+Creating a the best moving checklist for your delivery day is one way to stay organized and reduce stress, but there are other actions you can take to ensure a smooth, worry-free move.
 The tips below will reduce your chances of issues on delivery day.

 Keep Your Essentials Separate